 Let’s say you have decided to have an emergency fund of ₹1 lakh.
 In this case, you should put aside ₹5,000 or ₹10,000 every month before you accumulate the corpus you need.
 You can even cut down on your investments to build this amount.

 Once you have accumulated the emergency fund, you shouldn’t leave it in cash or in the bank account, at least not entirely.
 Even though an emergency fund should be liquid, it is not something you will be accessing often.
 Hence, it should be invested in a manner that you earn decent returns from it without compromising on liquidity.
-The ideal thing to do would be to spread the emergency fund across cash, bank account and debt mutual funds.
+The ideal thing to do would be to spread the emergency fund across cash, bank account, and debt mutual funds.

 As far as liquidity is concerned, many liquid funds allow instant redemption of up to ₹50,000 or 90% of the invested amount.
 The redemptions can be done any time using the fund house’s website or app and the money gets credited to your linked bank account instantly.
-Check for this instant redemption facility before you invest in a liquid fund to make sure the fund house does allow it.
+Check for this instant redemption facility before you invest in a liquid fund to make sure the fund house allows it.

-This way, by spreading your emergency fund across cash, savings account and a liquid fund, you can ensure accessibility any time you want and also earn decent returns while the money is left unused.
+This way, by spreading your emergency fund across cash, savings account, and a liquid fund, you can ensure accessibility any time you want and also earn decent returns while the money is left unused.

 Better safe than sorry: Be prepared for the uncertainties of tomorrow; let ClearTax guide you in building your emergency fund.